 What Does Workers Compensation Cover You For?

-If you have been injured at work, you can seek compensation for your injuries.
-Your compensation also considers the gap between the way your life will go after your injuries, and how it would have gone had you not been injured.
+If you have been injured at work or suffered a work-related illness, you can seek workers compensation for your injuries or illness.
+Your compensation also considers the gap between the way your life will go after your injuries or illness, and how it would have gone had you not been injured.

 You may be able to claim for: